tgieruc/Representation-of-Women-in-Movies/docs/index.md

 ## The Impact Score metric
 ### Movies
 We have created a metric in order to measure the impact of a movie on the average rating and the number of votes.
 Our assumption is that an impactful movie has a lot of votes and has either an extremely good or bad average rating.
+The number of votes were used as a proxy to gauge the number of people that may have watched the movie, another benefit of using this feature is that to cast a vote takes effort and it is intuitive that someone would likely put in this effort if a movie was impactful on them or they are someone who is passionate about cinematography.
+An exetremely good or bad rating shows that a movie stood out from other movies and on either end of the spectrum is impactful as it may impact how future movies are produced.

-We apply a logarithmic transformation to the number of votes in order to turn its heavy-tailed distribution into a gaussian distribution, then we normalize the data and accurately compare the impact of different movies.
+We apply a logarithmic transformation to the number of votes in order to account for the heavy-tailed distribution and then normalized the data so that it does not outweigh the contribution of the rating to the impact score.
 We then take the absolute value of the normalized average rating for each movie.
 This accounts for both very good and very bad movies, as both have a significant impact on audience reception.
 By combining these two factors, we are able to calculate the overall impact a movie has on its audience and compare this across different films.

 $$\textrm{Impact Score}_\textrm{Movies} = \textrm{normalized} (\log(\textrm{number of votes})) \cdot \textrm{abs}(\textrm{normalized}(\textrm{IMDB rating}))$$